A generalized model of magnon kinetics and subgap magnetic noise: Dynamic susceptibility

-First, in the long-wavelength limit, we describe the magnons as semiclassical wave packets with a distribution $f_\vk (\vr,t)$ in the phase space, the dynamics of which is captured by the Boltzmann equation: \( \left[ \frac{\d}{\d t} + \mathbf{v}_\vk \cdot \frac{\d}{\d \vr} - \frac{\d h(\vr,t)}{\d \vr} \!\cdot\! \frac{\d}{\d \hbar \vk} \right] f_\vk (\vr,t) = \left( \! \frac{\d f_\vk }{\d t} \! \right)_{\!\!c} +\left( \! \frac{\d f_\vk }{\d t} \! \right)_{\!\!r} . \\[2pt] \) Here, $\mathbf{v}_\vk = \d \epsilon_\vk / \d \hbar \vk$ is the group velocity of the magnon wave packet and $h(\vr,t)$ is a slowly varying potential driving the motion of the wave packet.
+First, in the long-wavelength limit, we describe the magnons as semiclassical wave packets with a distribution $f_\vk (\vr,t)$ in the phase space, the dynamics of which is captured by the Boltzmann equation: \( \left[ \frac{\d}{\d t} + \mathbf{v}_\vk \cdot \frac{\d}{\d \vr} + \frac{\d h(\vr,t)}{\d \vr} \!\cdot\! \frac{\d}{\d \hbar \vk} \right] f_\vk (\vr,t) = \left( \! \frac{\d f_\vk }{\d t} \! \right)_{\!\!c} +\left( \! \frac{\d f_\vk }{\d t} \! \right)_{\!\!r} . \\[2pt] \) Here, $\mathbf{v}_\vk = \d \epsilon_\vk / \d \hbar \vk$ is the group velocity of the magnon wave packet and $h(\vr,t)$ is a slowly varying potential [consistent with those in Eq.~(\ref{eq:diffusion-h}) and Eq.~(\ref{eq:Hamiltonian})] driving the motion of the wave packet.
 The two scattering terms on the right-hand side respectively characterize collisional processes that conserve the magnon number and relaxational processes that do not.
 The former refers to the spin-conserving exchange-dominated scattering between magnons, including Umklapp processes, spin-conserving magnon-phonon scattering, and scattering by nonmagnetic disorder.
 These processes can be elastic and inelastic, which locally redistribute the momentum and energy of magnons while preserving the magnon number.
 The latter corresponds to magnon decay as a result of those magnon-phonon and magnon-magnon scattering processes that create or annihilate magnons, arising from spin-orbit couplings and magnetic dipole-dipole interactions.
-Near the room temperature, the collision rate can be much higher than the relaxation rate~\cite{Cornelissen2016}, justifying the introduction of a magnon chemical potential in the magnon distribution, which has been useful for the description of the spin Seebeck effect~\cite{cornelissen2015}, magnon Bose-Einstein condensation~\cite{demokritov2006bose,giamarchi2008bose,Bender2012}, etc. As we shall see, the local magnon chemical potential is crucial in our treatment, which enables a self-consistent solution to the Boltzmann equation under the relaxation-time approximation.
+When spin-conserving scattering processes are dominant, a magnon chemical potential can be introduced in the magnon distribution, which has been useful for the description of the spin Seebeck effect,~\cite{cornelissen2015,Cornelissen2016} magnon Bose-Einstein condensation,~\cite{demokritov2006bose,giamarchi2008bose,Bender2012} etc. As we shall see, the local magnon chemical potential is crucial in our treatment, which enables a self-consistent solution to the Boltzmann equation under the relaxation-time approximation.
 The collective energy dynamics is neglected in this work by taking the temperature as a uniform constant.
 We primarily consider the magnon energy relaxation into a phonon bath, as phonons can have a relatively high heat conductivity around the room temperature.